Store-Support / Text-Workspace Test

 WooCommerce and ecommerce

 Tidio is the stronger first check for WooCommerce because its docs cover installation, product cards, and Lyro recommendations from WooCommerce product data.
-ChatBot.com has ecommerce evidence, but the current evidence packet found it on Shopify-specific sources.
+ChatBot.com has ecommerce evidence, but the official ecommerce pages checked for this comparison were Shopify-specific.

 Support handoff